Clayharms/Portfolio/README.md

 * Currently working on completing a course on Python from DataCamp as well as with codewithmosh.com
 * Expected completion based on daily average study time is end of May 2023

+### SAS

+* Once Python Certifications are complete, I will then work on completing a SAS Statistical Business Analyst Professional Certificate